[Roaring 20s Class]

 - personal interaction, instruction, and advising from a staff concerned about your individual education and future

 - contact with visiting writers, speakers, scholars (recent visitors include Sandra Gilbert, Marilyn Nelson, Sharon Olds, W.D.
 Snodgrass, Lucille Clifton, Marilyn Chin, Alice Fulton, Steven Millhauser, Kim Addonizio, Elizabeth Brundage, and Nicholson Baker, Kathleen Graber, Molly Peacock, and Kimiko Hahn).
-Bernadette Mayer and Jill Eisenstadt will be at Sage in the Fall 2013!
+Meg Kearney and Dan Chelotti will be at Sage in March and April 2014.

 - an active community of faculty scholars and artists